 Using induction, it is possible to transfer electrical energy remotely, without any wires.
+Here is a wireless power transmitter circuit, using a Royer oscillator.

 Similar to the Radio broadcasting technology, I have designed an emitter and a receiver.
 They are both tuned to work on the same frequency, in this case 63.1KHz.
 Their purpose is to transport electrical energy.